| Along SR 264, 2.4 miles north of Dyer |

 Signed: Both lanes of SR 264

-Notes: [133] is set far away from just about everything in all directions.
+Notes: Marker 133 is set far away from just about everything in all directions.
 The nearest major city from this location is Bishop, California, some seventy miles to the west.
-Make sure you do all the necessary precautions before making the trek to Fish Lake Valley.
-The "town" of Dyer has only a few very basic services for travelers.
-As always, use your best judgement with this one
+Make sure you do all the necessary precautions before making the very long trek to Fish Lake Valley.
+The "town" of Dyer has only a few very basic services for travelers. the main one which is the bar & grill if you need assistance.
+Try to combine this one with - 154 - Belleville to tackle two of these very remote markers in this general idea.
+As always, use your best judgement with this one.

 Exact Description: